Juan de Jáuregui (assassin)

 Prince William I after the failed assassination attempt by Jean Jaurequi in 1582, nursed by Charlotte de Bourbon, history painting by Nicolaas Pieneman, 1840.

-Juan de Jáuregui (Bilbao, 1562 – Antwerpen, March 18, 1582) was killed trying to assassinate Prince William I of Orange.
-He was a Biscayan by his birth in Bilbao.
+Juan de Jáuregui (Bilbao, 1562 – Antwerpen, March 18, 1582) was a Biscayan accounting assistant known for his unsuccessful 1582 assassination attempt upon William the Silent, Prince of Orange.

-In 1582, he was in the service of a Spanish fur merchant, Gaspar de Añastro from Vitoria, who resided at Antwerp.
-De Añastro had lost three ships and was tempted by the reward of 25,000 crowns* and the habit of the Order of Santiago offered in Philip II of Spain's Ban published in 1580 calling for the assassination of William the Silent, prince of Orange, and being himself without courage to undertake the task, De Añastro (with the help of his cashier Antonio de Venero, a 19-year-old also from Bilbao, and the Dominican friar Antonio Timmerman, from Dunkirk) persuaded his poor accounting assistant Jáuregui to attempt the murder for the sum of 2877 crowns.
+In 1582, Jáuregui was in the service of a Spanish fur merchant, Gaspar de Añastro from Vitoria, who resided at Antwerp.
+De Añastro had lost three ships, and was tempted by the reward that Philip II of Spain had promised in a 1580 Ban for the assassination of William, the leader of the uprising against Spanish Habsburg control of the Spanish Netherlands.

+Philip offered 25,000 crowns and the habit of the Order of Santiago to whomever should kill the Prince of Orange.
+De Añastro lacked the courage to undertake the task personally.
+Instead, with the help of his 19-year-old cashier Antonio de Venero of Bilbao, and the Dominican friar Antonio Timmerman from Dunkirk, he persuaded his poor accounting assistant Jáuregui to attempt the murder in exchange for 2,877 crowns.
 Jáuregui had been convinced not only that heaven would smile on his attempt, but that he would become invisible immediately afterwards, and thus escape easily.

-On Sunday, March 18, 1582, as the prince came out of his dining-room, Jáuregui offered him a petition, and William had no sooner taken it into his hand than Jáuregui fired a pistol at his head.
-Although the pistol was badly designed and malfunctioned, one bullet pierced the neck below the right ear and passed out at the left jaw-bone, but William ultimately recovered.
-Jáuregui was pierced on the spot by the sword of a knight in the retinue and finally killed by the halberdiers.
+On Sunday, March 18, 1582, as the Prince came out of his dining-room, Jáuregui offered him a petition, and William had no sooner taken it into his hand than Jáuregui fired a pistol at his head.
+Although the pistol was badly designed and malfunctioned, a bullet pierced the Prince's neck below the right ear and passed out at the left jawbone.
+A knight in the Prince's retinue instantly transfixed Jáuregui with his sword, and the attempted assassin was set upon and killed by the halberdiers.

-Upon a search on the corpse, he was found to carry two pieces of castor fur, several crosses and amulets, a green wax candle (typical accoutrements of wizardry), and several papers written in Spanish.
+Upon a search on the corpse, he was found to carry two pieces of castor fur, several crosses and amulets, a green wax candle—which held associations as typical accoutrements of wizardry—and several papers written in Spanish.

-When William recovered, he asked a merciful execution for the survivors: Venero and Timmerman were garotted on March 28, then decapitated and quartered for public exhibition.

-De Añastro had left for Wallonia on March 13.
-He claimed the reward before Alessandro Farnese.

-In this case, the reward was the 25,000 crowns, nobility title and pardon actually promised by Philip II in his Ban published in 1580.

-Although William suffered severe injuries, he survived thanks to the care of his wife Charlotte of Bourbon and his sister Mary.
-While William slowly recovered, Charlotte died on May 5.